 Be sure to always check with the senior’s health care provider prior to starting or changing any fitness regimen.

+Are you caring for older parents and wondering how to help them stay active and engaged?
 Contact our knowledgeable aging care team for more exercise recommendations and resources, as well as for a companion in order to make health and fitness more fulfilling!
-Feel free to reach us any time at 785-286-2273 to learn more about our trusted home and respite care in Topeka and the surrounding areas.
+Feel free to reach us any time at 785-286-2273 to learn more about our trusted Topeka senior care.